Mohab25/polyfix-kartoza/README.md

 params:
 -----
-threshold(float): the minimum angle afterwhich the value is considered a spike
+threshold(float): the minimum angle after which the value is considered a spike
 ~~~